FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 NRR measures how much revenue you retain from existing customers over a period, including expansions and contractions.

-An NRR above 100% means your existing customers are spending more over time — expansions outweigh churn and downgrades.
+An NRR above 100% means your existing customers are spending more over time, expansions outweigh churn and downgrades.
 Median NRR for bootstrapped SaaS sits around 90-100% (OpenView, 2024).
 Enterprise products with seat-based pricing often exceed 120%.
 For a solo founder, NRR above 95% means your product is sticky enough to compound.
+Among retention SaaS metrics, NRR is the one investors anchor valuation on.

 NRR = (Starting MRR + Expansion - Contraction - Churned MRR) / Starting MRR × 100